LivLilli/Network-Medicine-Dilated-Cardiomyopathy/README.md

 • summary table of the putative disease modules found with each of the two clustering algorithms (for each module: no. of seed genes in each module, total no. of genes in each module, ratio no. seed genes/total genes in the module, p-value of the enrichment using the hypergeometric test) <b>ok</b>

-• the list of the first 30 genes identified by the DIAMOnD tool and charts from Enrichr.
+• the list of the first 30 genes identified by the DIAMOnD tool and charts from Enrichr.<b>ok</b>

-• notes and comments on the method followed, discrepancies, lack of data, any other point worth to be mentioned.
+• notes and comments on the method followed, discrepancies, lack of data, any other point worth to be mentioned. <b>ok</b>

 Notes: all tables and figures must have a caption (they must be self-consistent); a report template is provided.